 Among participants who live in the Kensington neighborhood, staff members from each of 6 local organizations (Taller Puertorriqueño, Olde Kensington Neighborhood Association, Norris Square Community Alliance, Norris Square Neighborhood Project & South Kensington Community Partnership) and Clay Studio Exhibition staff; we have been honoured to share different experiences.
 We value all of The Council members experience, expertise, and their opinions as artists, educators and former residents of the Kensington neighborhood.
 We feel that their artistic input, strong connection to the neighborhood, and dedication to serving the community through ceramic art make them an essential voice in this first exhibition in The Clay Studio's new home.

 Among our wonderful members who all comment and participate in the different discussion presented, we count with:

-- Z. Africa, member of the community and neighbor.
+- Zyaira or Z. Africa, member of the community and neighbor.